-A copy of the decision shall be sent to the subject, complainant and (if relevant) Parish Clerk, Chief Executive or Group Leader.
-A copy of the decision shall also be published on the Council's website.
+A copy of the decision shall be sent to the subject, complainant and (if relevant) Parish Clerk.

-With regards decisions of the Standards Committee, the Monitoring Officer shall write to the subject, complainant and (if relevant) the Parish Clerk, Chiefe-Executive or Group Leader, setting out the decision of the Committee.
-A copy of the decision shall also be published on the Council's website.
+With regards decisions of the Standards Committee, the Monitoring Officer shall write to the subject, complainant and (if relevant) the Parish Clerk, setting out the decision of the Committee.